AndrewTham/ai-in-production/README.md

 ## System Requirements

-Note that this repository is build and tested on a Windows machine.
+Note that this repository was built and tested on a Windows machine.